TUDelft-IMB/FERMENT/CONTRIBUTING.md

 # Contributing guidelines for FERMENT

 Contributions are always welcome!
-Here's how to get started!
+Here's how to get started:

 ## Reporting issues